 Talks and Problem Sessions

 Format of the Talks

-The length allowed for all talks is 20 minutes, with 5 minutes for questions.
+The length allowed for all talks is 15 minutes, with 5 minutes for questions.
 Dec.
 17 and 19 will be full days of talks, while Dec.
 18 will have talks in the morning, leaving the afternoon for our “afternoon off” for sightseeing and recreation.
 Dec.
-20 will be another half day, consisting of the informal “historical session,” described below.
+20 will be another half day.
+If there are not enough talks to fill it, it will consist of the informal “historical session,” described below.
 Two problem sessions will be scheduled during the conference, where unsolved problems, half-baked ideas, questions pertaining to number theory, and notes about previously posed problems are discussed.

 We have arranged for an a computer projector and a white board.
 If you have any other requirements, please let us know as soon as possible, and we will do our best to accommodate you!